reincubate/haproxy-dynamic-weight/README.md

 ## Rationale

-`HAProxy` is a fine choice of load-balancer, but the balancing options it allows do not allow users to balance work across servers according to their load. `haproxy-dynamic-weight` provides a way to dynamically and automatically allocate work across servers in proportion to their load to get the most from them.
+`HAProxy` is a fine choice of load-balancer, but the balancing options it allows do not including balancing work across servers according to their load. `haproxy-dynamic-weight` provides a way to dynamically and automatically allocate work across servers in proportion to their load to get the most from them.